canonical/kafka-operator/docs/how-to/h-upgrade.md

 1. **Collect** all necessary pre-upgrade information, necessary for a rollback (if ever needed)
 2. **Prepare** the charm for the in-place upgrade, by running some preparatory tasks
 3. **Upgrade** the charm and/or the workload.
 Once started all units in a cluster will refresh the charm code and undergo a workload restart/update.
 The upgrade will be aborted if the unit upgrade has failed, requiring the admin user to rollback.
-4. **Post-upgrade checks** to make ake sure all units are in the proper state and the cluster is healthy.
+4. **Post-upgrade checks** to make sure all units are in the proper state and the cluster is healthy.

 ## Step 1: Collect